 It’s worth remembering that a CV is meant to get you to the interview, not the job itself – so focus on engaging them enough to take you to the next stage!

 - Starting with a ‘Profile’ can instantly grab your reader’s attention if done well.
 This is where your 3 seconds of greatness comes in!
 Be creative with it but keep it to one or two sentences focused on who you are, where you currently are in your work, what you’re looking for and a couple of great qualities about yourself.

 - The trick to engaging a potential employer is to not give too much away!
 You don’t want to be stuck for words when your interviewer asks you for an interesting achievement or skill outside of those mentioned in your CV.

 - The dreaded ‘Hobbies and Interests’ section can be the perfect opportunity to engage your potential employer if you learn how to use it cleverly.
 The aim of the game should be to start a conversation, by offering your employer some information about yourself that interests them enough to want to learn more about you.
 No…believe it or not, a comprehensive list of your primary school swimming badges is not a great conversation starter.
 Instead, try something like ‘I used to compete nationally in a sport’ or ‘I currently mentor young enterprise students’.

-- Give these tips and tricks a go and then ask a friend or co-worker to read your CV once.
+Give these tips and tricks a go and then ask a friend or co-worker to read your CV once.
 A pair of fresh eyes is always a bonus!
-Take a look at our ‘What not to include in your CV’ and ‘How to Write a Prize Winning Profile’ blogs where you can find more tips on how to showcase your skills in the best way possible.
-Our team are always happy to lend a helping hand when it comes to improving your CV, so do not hesitate to pick up the phone or check out our sister guide to writing a Prize Winning Profile.
+Check out our sister guide to writing a Prize Winning Profile and our Ideas for Your CV blog to find more tips on how to showcase your skills in the best way possible.
+Our team is always happy to lend a helping hand when it comes to improving your CV, so do not hesitate to pick up the phone and chat to one of our experienced consultants.
+Call us today on 0117 4280600!